eyedeekay/i2p.plugins.tor-manager/README.md

  - Not done
 4. Use Bittorrent-over-I2P to download the Tor Browser software
  - Not Done
+5. Import libi2pd and offer the use of an embedded i2pd router.
+ - Not done.
+6. Option to use BRB in a thread as an in-I2P replacement for `mibbit` IRC client.
+ - Not done.

 ### Usage as a Library